 - a physical examination to rule out things like a head injury or drug or alcohol misuse

 - questions about your thoughts, feelings, behaviour and your symptoms

 It's important to be honest about your symptoms and not to feel ashamed or embarrassed, so you can receive the help and support you need.

 Treatments for dissociative disorders

 Many people with a dissociative disorder make a full recovery with treatment and support.

 Talking therapies are often recommended for dissociative disorders.

-The aim of talking therapies such as counselling and psychotherapy is to help you cope with the underlying cause of your symptoms, and to learn and practise techniques to manage the periods of feeling disconnected.
+The aim of talking therapies such as counselling is to help you cope with the underlying cause of your symptoms, and to learn and practise techniques to manage the periods of feeling disconnected.

 If you're feeling suicidal